2014 13th Annual New England Show

 PLEASE NOTE: This signed form MUST be presented to the Health Inspector before your animals and equipment can be inspected.
 NO EXCEPTIONS.

-- I will/have quarantined my kennel for four weeks prior to the New England Show.
-My kennel quarantine began on or before Sunday, April 7, 2013.
+- I will/have quarantined my kennel for four weeks prior to the 13th Annual New England Show.
+My kennel quarantine began on or before Sunday, May 4, 2014.
 During this time NO new/returning rodents, exotics, birds or reptiles entered my kennel/residence.

-- I understand and agree that the AGS Health Inspector(s) have the sole discretion to allow or bar my animals/equipment from the New England Show, and I will abide by their decision.
+- I understand and agree that the AGS Health Inspector(s) have the sole discretion to allow or bar my animals/equipment from the 13th Annual New England Show, and I will abide by their decision.

-- I understand that the consequences of knowingly bringing ill or pest-infested animals/equipment to the New England Show would be my suspension from the AGS for a period of time.
+- I understand that the consequences of knowingly bringing ill or pest-infested animals/equipment to the 13th Annual New England Show would be my suspension from the AGS for a period of time.

 - I understand when two or more kennels are traveling together, or sharing a hotel room before the animals are inspected, their animals and equipment must be presented for Health Inspection together.
 If one kennel is denied entry to the show, for illness and/or mites or lice, all involved kennels will also be prohibited from bringing their animals and equipment into the show.